|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Landed September 2, 1942
+Force Landed September 2, 1942

-Built by Aichi completed on November 26, 1940.
-Delivered to the Imperial Japanese Navy (IJN).
-Assigned to the 2nd Kokutai.
+Assigned to 2nd Kōkūtai (2nd Air Group).
 Tail code Q-216.
-When lost, engine serial number 183566 built February 2, 1941 and overhauld once.
+When lost, engine serial number manufactured built February 2, 1941 and overhauld once.

 Other sources incorrectly list the date of take off as September 3, 1942

 "Serial Number & Production Sequence D3A1 Carrier Bombers" by Jim Long

 WW2 Nominal Roll - William H. Garing

 WW2 Nominal Roll - Lex D'Arcy Winten